Nuand/bladeRF/hdl/README.md

 ## Building the Project ##
 The Quartus II build tools supports TCL as a scripting language which we utilize to not only create the project file, but build the system without requiring the need of the GUI.

+1. Enter the `quartus` directory
+2. Execute ./build_bladerf.sh -h to view the usage for the build script.
+Note the size and revision options.
-1. Execute the `build_bladerf.sh` script in the `quartus` directory: `cd quartus; ./build_bladerf.sh; cd ..`  This will create the NIOS system and software associated with the FPGA build needed by the internal RAM for execution.
+3. Execute ./build_bladerf.sh -s &lt;size&gt; -r &lt;revision&gt;, with the relevant size for your bladeRF, and the desired revision.
+This will create the NIOS system and software associated with the FPGA build needed by the internal RAM for execution.
-1. Create a work directory for the project: `mkdir -p quartus/work ; cd quartus/work`
-1. Create the bladeRF project with all the revisions: `quartus_sh -t ../bladerf.tcl`
-1. Build a specific revision of the bladeRF project: `quartus_sh -t ../build.tcl -rev hosted -size 40`
-1. Look for the file `output_files/<revision>.rbf` which is the FPGA programming image.
+4. The current directory should now contain an FPGA image file, named in the form, &lt;revision&gt;x&lt;size&gt;.rbf

 Note that there will be a _lot_ of information displayed from notes to critical warnings.
 Some of these are benign and others are, in fact, critical.